abdllhdlc/todoapp/README.md

-## ToDoList — Smart Task Manager for Android 🎯
+## ENG - ToDoList — Smart Task Manager for Android 🎯

 An elegant, lightweight Android app to capture tasks, set timely reminders, and stay organized with a clean, modern UI.
 The APK is already available for download.